 Case Study: Alliances

-As provider groups and hospitals across the country began to embrace the use of electronic health records, the OMW Health IT team helped a multi-specialty pediatric provider group better align itself with the local children’s hospital through a Stark/Anti-Kickback compliant EHR Donation Arrangement.
+As provider groups and hospitals across the country began to embrace the use of electronic health records, the OMW Digital Health Group helped a multi-specialty pediatric provider group better align itself with the local children’s hospital through a Stark/Anti-Kickback compliant EHR Donation Arrangement.
 The provider group needed an EHR system that would be interoperable with the system deployed by the hospital in order to better coordinate care for its young patients.
 In compliance with the Stark/Anti-Kickback rules, we crafted an arrangement whereby the hospital donated 85% of the cost of the EHR system in addition to software support and upgrades to the physician group.

 Following the 2009 HITECH Act and the EHR Incentive Program, we provided meaningful use related legal guidance to the physician practice to allow them to attest to the Medicaid EHR Incentive Program AIU requirement beginning in 2011.
 We assisted by analyzing patient volume requirements and by providing on-call legal guidance to meet the meaningful use requirements.
 The physician practice has successfully attested to meaningful use through 2014, including meeting the Stage 2 requirements.